forgivefarouk/image_classification_IN3/README.md

 ## Additional improvement through Transfer Learning

+- Since the training images are relatively small (32x32), and real-world photos are typically larger, there is a discrepancy in the data distribution between training and inference.
+To address this issue, two potential solutions can be considered:

+1- Re-train the Model: Acquire and use a new dataset that better represents the distribution of real-world images.
+Training the model on this new data can help align the model's understanding with the characteristics of larger photos.

+2- Transfer Learning: Leverage transfer learning by using a pre-trained model on a larger dataset and fine-tuning it on the smaller dataset.
+This approach allows the model to benefit from knowledge gained during training on extensive data while adapting to the specifics of the smaller dataset.

 ![Transfer Learning](reports/figures/06-transfer_learning.JPG)

 - I haven't integrated this into my code; it's attached as a separate notebook, providing additional insights for my task.